Oatmeal, canned pumpkin, walnuts and berries baked into a hearty, low-sugar breakfast. Pumpkin Spice Baked Oatmeal is real food, deliciously.

 Why I like Pumpkin Spice Baked Oatmeal

 - Pumpkin makes this baked oatmeal super creamy, like silky pumpkin pie.
 This humble squash’s color is one of its benefits.
 Beta carotene is responsible for the orange color and pumpkin is one of the richest sources of this powerful cell protector.
+Beta carotene is converted to vitamin A which helps your eyes and immune system.
 Go, Orange!

 - The spice blend adds complex flavors, making it just plain yummy.
 Plus the spice compounds help reduce inflammation and strengthen cells.

-- It can be made ahead and keeps for a 4-5 days, making mornings just a little easier.
+- This easy pumpkin recipe can be made ahead and keeps for a 4-5 days, making mornings ja whole lot easier.

 - Most of all, I love the that this is delish and nutrish.
 Fiber, protein, phytonutrients and healthy fats, all on the same spoon.
 That’s a LiveBest recipe!